AdobeDocs/commerce-frontend-core/src/pages/guide/themes/structure.md

       </td>
       <td colspan="1">required</td>
       <td colspan="1">
         The file is mandatory as it declares a theme as a system component.
 It contains the basic meta-information, like the theme title and the parent theme name, if the theme is inherited from an existing theme.
-The file is used by the Magento system to recognize the theme.
+The file is used by the system to recognize the theme.
       </td>
     </tr>
   </tbody>